Psoriasis and rosacea: What is the difference?

 According to the National Psoriasis Foundation, the condition affects over 8 million people in the United States, and it usually starts between the ages of 15 and 25 years.

-Rosacea is a condition that affects around 14 million Americans.
 Unlike psoriasis, rosacea mainly affects the face and eyes, though it can spread to the neck, chest, and back.
-It causes redness, flushing, acne-like breakouts, and thick skin on the face and eyelids.
+Facial flushing comes and goes, but there may be persistent redness and enlarged blood vessels.

 What is psoriasis?

-In healthy skin, the skin cells take about a month to form and reach the surface of the skin.
-In psoriasis, this process happens in just a few days.
+In healthy skin, the cells take about 1 month to form and reach the surface.
+In a person with psoriasis, this happens in just a few days.

-- Guttate psoriasis: Features small blotches on the torso.
-It tends to occur during the childhood years, and it often appears after an illness, such as strep throat.
+Guttate psoriasis involves small blotches that develop on the torso.
+It tends to occur during childhood, and it often appears after an illness, such as strep throat.

-- Inverse psoriasis: Appears as red patches of swollen skin around the armpits, groin, and breasts.
+Inverse psoriasis appears as red patches of inflamed skin.
+It usually develops in skin folds, such as around the armpits, the groin, and the breasts.